50 Acts of Kindness You Can Do Today

 Kahlil Gibran, a Lebanese-American writer, once said: kindness is like snow- it beautifies everything it covers.

-Indeed, kindness can soften even the hardest of hearts.
+Indeed, acts of kindness can soften even the hardest of hearts.
 It might not just save someone literally but also figuratively.
-Many people have been saved from going down a path of destruction with a single act of kindness.
+Many people have been saved from going down a path of destruction with acts of kindness.
 It gives hope to the desperate and strength to those who struggle.

 Though kindness is free, the world is still in dire need of it.
 So, at all times, be the good Samaritan.
 Choose to be kind even to the people you don’t know and without expecting anything in return.